dotnet/docs/docs/orleans/overview.md

 ### Persistence

-Orleans provides a simple persistence model which ensures state is available to a grain before processing a request, and that it's consistency maintained.
+Orleans provides a simple persistence model which ensures the state is available before processing a request, and that its consistency is maintained.
 Grains can have multiple named persistent data objects.
 For example, there might be one called "profile" for a user's profile and one called "inventory" for their inventory.
 This state can be stored in any storage system.

-While a grain is running, state is kept in memory so that read requests can be served without accessing storage.
+While a grain is running, the state is kept in memory so that read requests can be served without accessing storage.
 When the grain updates its state, calling <xref:Orleans.Core.IStorage.WriteStateAsync%2A?displayProperty=nameWithType> ensures that the backing store is updated for durability and consistency.

 For more information, see the [Grain persistence](grains/grain-persistence/index.md).